Meet Grant Recipients

 Image: Tattianna Howard, Black Trans Lives Matter (2020).
 Mural in Andersonville

-Youree Kim (They/them) is a disability justice activist, abolitionist, and artist based in Chicago.
-As multiply disabled Asian immigrant, Youree’s works navigate the complicated realities of how disabilities are produced, perceived, and represented in face of critical sociopolitical issues.
-Since 2017, they started documenting local grass root organizing around disability justice through zine making, digital media, and writings.
-They are also a co-founder for project Alternatives to Calling the Police During Mental Health Crises, a grassroots project to address state violence against people with disabilities.
-Youree has Bachelor of Fine Arts from the School of the Art Institute of Chicago (SAIC) and a master's degree in public policy and Human Rights at Adler University.
-They were a recipient of ADAPT Women of Year, National Council on Independent Living Youth Scholarship, Crossroads grant, and so forth.
-Their writings were published and shared at Truthout, AK Press, Riksha magazine, Spork!, and more.
+Youree Kim (they/them) is an interdisciplinary disability artist, activist, and researcher based in Chicago.
+Youree’s works seek to navigate the complicated realities of how disabilities are produced, perceived, and represented in the face of critical sociopolitical issues.
+Their process involves intricate research on disability history, representation, and narratives, and conversations with various entities and collaborators.
+They have Bachelor of Fine Arts from the School of the Art Institute of Chicago and a Master's degree in public policy and human rights at Adler University.
+Their writings were shared at Truthout, AK Press, Riksha magazine, Spork!, and more.